Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

 Odin is complicated, but his tattoo art doesn’t have to be.

-Simple Odin tattoos are impactful without all the bells and whistles.
+Simple Odin tattoos are impressive without all the bells and whistles.

 Choose something tasteful and uncomplicated, and go for it!